Landed cost quotes with the ability to prepay

 Duties and taxes are calculated by taking a product description and matching it with a product classification code.
 The Harmonized System or Harmonized Tariff System uses HS or HTS codes to classify and calculate duties on products.
 The Harmonization number (tariff number) is determined through a standardized numerical system for classifying trade products.
 This number system uses a universal six-digit code, with more country-specific codes up to 12 digits.

 Harmonized classification codes represent different categories of goods so that they can be evaluated for taxes and security purposes.
 Want to learn more about the Harmonized System codes?
-Read our blog: What is an hs code?
+Read our blog: What is an hs code

+Did you know?
 The Harmonized System (HS) Codes are administered by the World Customs Organization (WCO) and are updated every five years.
 [Source] HS codes are used to:

 An international tax is a fee imposed by the importing country based on the value and type of goods being imported or exported, while an international tariff is a fee imposed by the importing country on the quantity of the goods being imported or exported.
 The tax is calculated as a percentage of the value of the goods and is typically paid by the importer, while the tariff is calculated as a percentage of the value of the goods but is based on the quantity of the goods, and it is often used to protect domestic industries.